Hemal-Mamtora/coinify-waitlist/CONTRIBUTING.md

-## Can I create a pull request for saasfly?
+## Can I create a pull request for Coinify?

 Yes or no, it depends on what you will try to do.
 Since I don't want to waste your time, be sure to **create an empty draft pull request or open an issue, so we can have a discussion first**.
 Especially for a large pull request or you don't know if it will be merged or not.